exasol/project-keeper/doc/developers_guide/developers_guide.md

 ## Running Manual Tests To Examine a Specific Project

-In case on of the users of PK reports a bug for a specific project you can reproduce and debug PK's behavior in your IDE by using an appropriate run configuration.
+In case one of the users of PK reports a bug for a specific project you can reproduce and debug PK's behavior in your IDE by using an appropriate run configuration.

 Usually you need to
 1. Checkout the project to be examined